GreatDevelopers/DeployERP/docs/PrintFormat.md

 According to the need, one can checked and unchecked the options and Click on Update.

 ```
- I have created new print format of quotation for settings of the pdf as required.
+ Created new print format of quotation for settings of the pdf as required.
  - Removed Contact and Mobile number field.
  - Removed total quantity field.
  - Edited the heading.
  - Unchecked the column of Discount in Items Table.
- - Replace the position of Date and Valid Till fields.
+ - Changed the position of Date and Valid Till fields.
 ```

 - Edited the [Print Settings](https://erp.gndec.ac.in/desk#Form/Print%20Settings)